gc3pie/gc3pie/gc3apps/ieu.uzh.ch/README.gpartialequilibrium.txt

 jobs is updated, output from finished jobs is collected, and a summary table of all known jobs is printed.

+Results of each simulation is availabe in the 'result' folder.

 Running ``gpartialequilibrium``
 ===============================